guendev/madara/README.md

 mongodb_dump
 ```

-After running the scritp navigate to your Dropbox `Applications` folder and look for a folder named after the application you created during the installation process.
+After running the script navigate to your Dropbox `Applications` folder and look for a folder named after the application you created during the installation process.
 The `books.tar.gz` file should be there already.

 ### Setting a cronjob